ppannuto/patpannuto.com/pages/talks.md

 2014
 ----

+### Embedded System Design and the Internet of Things, [Stanford Internet of Things Industrial Research Program](http://iot.stanford.edu/workshop14.html)

+The workshop was a kickoff for the Stanford Internet of Things Industrial Research Program.
+I was asked to describe the state of security for the Intenet of Things, in particular looking from the persepctive of an embedded systems hardware and network developer.
+The talk gives an overview of some recent research, some challenges and directions in networking, and a discussion of the hardware trends, expectations, and requirements for embedded systems, all with an eye towards security.

+<a href="/talks/stanford-IoT14.pptx">[pptx]</a> <a href="/talks/stanford-IoT14.pdf">[pdf]</a> <a href="/talks/stanford-IoT14-lowres.pdf">[pdf - low resolution]</a>

 ### Sensing Technologies for Data Collection and Monitoring, [State of the Science](http://dil.berkeley.edu/stateofthescience/) -- _Invited Talk_

 The State of the Science conference put on by [DIL](http://dil.berkeley.edu/),